F-Dalton34/Ohio_Home_Ownership/README.md

 2) Which census tracts have the highest renter-to-owner ratio in 2019
 3) How much do the census tracts with the highest renter-to-owner ratio comparing 2010 and 2019?
 4) Does age and income determing this spatial trend?
+---
 ## Maps
-The following images are the primary maps resuslting from the group's research.
-Additional content can be found in the project report.
+The following images are the primary data collected from the group's research.
+Addtional content located in project report.
----
 ### Renter-dominant vs Owner-dominant patters
 2010|2019
 :----------------------:|:--------------------------: